sdaume/r-course-module-3/slides/index.md

 # Handling citations

+## Citations and bibliographies

+One of the most useful and powerful features for researchers using R Markdown.

 ## Requires a BibTeX database

--   one of the most powerful features of RMarkdown

-Which is simply a text file with the extension `.bib` and entries such
+A **BibTeX** database is simply a text file with the extension **`.bib`** and entries such as:
-as:

     @misc{XieAllaire_et_2022,
       author = {Xie, Yihui and Allaire, J. J. and Grolemund, Garrett},